 Over the past 20 years or so, there have been enough academic studies for scientists to have figured out what works in making people happy.
 Spoiler alert: its not spending!

-This is not like diet studies which have often been misleading and contradictory.
-The Daily Mash headline says it all: All Things now healthy and unhealthy at the same time.
+And the results are clear.
+This is not like diet studies many of which have been misleading and contradictory.
+When it comes to diet studies, The Daily Mash headline says it all: All Things now healthy and unhealthy at the same time.

 So if a household consisted of 2 people on an average UK salary of about £27,500 ($41,250) then it would be earning £55,000 ($82,500) and so would already be over the level at which additional income moves the needle on happiness.

-This is not an argument for giving up on all work.
+This is not an argument for giving up all work.
 Nor for turning down higher pay.
-Kahneman found that people ranked their own satisfaction with their career progress higher as income rose… even above $75,000…it just didn’t change people’s day to day happiness.
+Kahneman found that people were more satisfied with their career progress as their income rose… even above $75,000…it just didn’t change people’s day to day happiness.

 This makes sense from an evolutionary perspective: back on the African Savannah we would have taken satisfaction (and gained resources) from achieving increased status in the tribe.
 But money and shops didn’t exist then and haven’t been around long enough to shape our evolution.

-If the relationship between income and happiness is weak, the effect of spending is even more marginal and any boost to happiness from spending will be short lived.
+If the relationship between income and happiness is weak, the effect of spending is even more marginal.
+Any boost to happiness from spending will be short lived.
 You can’t buy happiness but you can buy chocolate… and for a few minutes it may be hard to tell the difference.